microsoft/staticstaging/docs/hacking.md

 Incidentally, the correct nesting for $n$-level escapes also makes it possible to *residualize* programs.
 Since a quote contains everything it needs to execute, it is possible to write the program to a file and execute it later.

 The correct nesting is also simpler to explain: each quote in the output is a self-contained, complete program.
 Generating code for a quotation amounts to a recursive invocation of the entire compiler.
-When Atw eventually grows a native-code backend, this will manifest as emitting a complete `.text` section for the subprogram's binary.
+When &proj; eventually grows a native-code backend, this will manifest as emitting a complete `.text` section for the subprogram's binary.
 We could consider an optional quotation mode that leads to more efficient in-process execution but prevents residualization by returning to the "hoisted" behavior, where all subprograms are linked into the main program's `.text` section.

 # Emitting JavaScript